Pwnzer0tt1/digger/README.md

 - **`logs`** - Follow container logs
 - **`help`** - Show help information

-#### Launching Shovel
+#### Launching Digger

-To start Shovel, use the `start` command with one of the following capture modes:
+To start Digger, use the `start` command with one of the following capture modes:

 - `--mode-a` - **Mode A**, for pcap replay mode
 - `--mode-b` - **Mode B**, for live capture interface mode